1jour1vin

 About the estate:

-The Suremain estate is probably one of the most surprising in recent years.
-Blessed with some of the best premier cru vineyards in Mercurey, Loïc de Suremain, assisted by his parents Yves and Marie-Hélène, cultivates the estate's 18 hectares.
-Particular attention to respecting the terroirs results in different Mercureys with distinct characteristics and nuances.
-Loïc, who is passionate about viticulture, strives to develop wines with more fruit and consistency, based on a true understanding of his soils.
-The winery has been completely renovated and expanded, and the wines are increasingly precise and flawless in our blind tastings.
-The progress is remarkable and places the 2021 vintage among the top three in the appellation.
+The Suremain estate is probably one of the most surprising ones we’ve encountered in recent years.
+Blessed with some of Mercurey’s finest Premier Cru vineyards, Loïc de Suremain, with the help of his parents Yves and Marie-Hélène, manages the estate’s 18 hectares.
+A particular focus on respecting the terroirs yields Mercurey wines with distinct characteristics and nuances.
+Loïc, passionate about viticulture, strives to develop wines with greater fruitiness and consistency, grounded in a deep understanding of his soils.
+The winery has been completely renovated and expanded; the wines are becoming increasingly precise and score perfectly in our blind tastings.
+The progress is remarkable and once again places the 2021 vintage among the top three in the appellation.

 Decanter